davidchuen12/Group_22/README.md

 A 2D image should be shown like below:

 -------------------------------------
+> First number indicates which number of table.
+> Second number is table size.
 Table | Table | Table | Table | Table
 ------------ | ------------- | ------------- | ------------- | -------------
 1(4) | 2(4) | 3(4) | 4(4) | 5(4)